Boeing Vertol XCH-62: Design

 The XCH-62 is a tandem rotor helicopter, with four blades on each rotor.
 Its rotor diameter was to be 92 ft, fuselage length 89 ft 3 in, and footprint length 162 ft 3 in.
 The maximum width with blades folded was 29 ft 10 in.
-The rotor blade had a length was 42 ft, a chord of 40 in, and a weight of 750 lb.
+The rotor blade had a length of 42 ft, a chord of 40 in, and a weight of 750 lb.
 The fuselage was mounted high to provide 14 ft of ground clearance, which let the helicopter taxi over a container for lifting.
 However, the taxiing requirement was later eliminated because of the helicopter's ability to hover and lift a load, so a second prototype would probably have had only 8 ft 8 in of ground clearance, which would lower the overall height and reduce the amount of modifications required for the helicopter to fit into hangars.

 The rotorcraft was designed to lift a standard Department of Defense, 8 × 8 × 20 ft MILVAN container weighing up to 22.4 ST. Its widely spaced landing gear would allow it to straddle heavy cargoes such as armored vehicles, and still carry twelve troops in its slender fuselage.
 Boeing also considered selling a commercial version, the "Model 301".
 The helicopter was powered by three Allison XT701-AD-700 turboshafts, developed from Allison's 501-M62B engines, which each produced 8,079 shp static sea-level power to rotate a shaft at 11,485 rpm.
 A combiner gearbox converted the power of the three shafts into two transmission shafts turning at 7,976 rpm, leading into forward and aft rotor transmissions that produced 10,620 shp at 155.7 rpm.
 The XCH-62 was designed to be the first helicopter with a fly-by-wire flight control system without a mechanical backup.